ddc-java/ddc-day-book/content/formatting.md

 ### Synchronized language selection

 If there are multiple, separate groups of block-level elements with `data-lang-group` specified in accompanying IALs on the same page, language selection will be synchronized across groups.
-For example, below the code blocks shown above, we might have these unordered lists:
+For example, on the same page as the code blocks shown above, we might have these unordered lists:

 ```markdown
 #### What to notice